 Business is complicated and growing even more so.
 Complex tax laws and elevated financial and business regulations require specialized expertise and a steady perspective.
 Businesses need a financial advisor who provides that expertise in ways that are both understandable and actionable.

 That’s why businesses turn to DP&C for their accounting and financial consulting needs.
 DP&C isn’t your typical accounting firm.
 For one thing, our mission isn’t to win more business; it’s to help our clients succeed in theirs.
 We want to work with businesses, organizations and individuals striving to become better, stronger, more effective and more efficient.
 We can help them get there.

 The work we do is complicated.
 Our commitment to our clients is not.
 We have a no-nonsense pledge to speak plainly and provide clear, accurate and timely advice.
 The powerful results our clients achieve speak for themselves.

 We’re DP&C. Sound success begins here.

 We are living in unprecedented times.
 And these times call for caring and thoughtful measures.

-We will continue to monitor guidance from the Centers for Disease Control (CDC) and Governor Inslee and adjust accordingly what will become our new normal.
 Please know we remain committed to you and all of the people we serve.
 If you have any questions or concerns please do not hesitate to reach out to us, we are here for you.